jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/part-32.md

 pearls
 month
 may be removed,
-lo
-cleaned, and divided between (the government and) the pearl-fishers.
+cleaned, and divided between (the government and) the pearl-fishers. -->

-As a general
-the test for
-rule a pearl
-is
-considered valuable
-absolute roundness
-its
-day when put on a
-is,
-that
-it will
-if it is
-perfectly round;
-not cease rolling about
-all
+As a general rule, a pearl is valuable if it is perfectly round.
+The test for absolute roundness is for it to be put on a plate without it stopping from rolling.

-Foreign traders (coming into China) are in the plate. habit of concealing pearls in the lining of their clothes and in the handles of their umbrellas, thus evading the duties leviable upon them.
+Foreign traders entering China frequently conceal pearls in the lining of their clothes and in the handles of their umbrellas to evade the duties leviable on them.
-15

 <!-- Notes.